What is The Next System Project?

 The need for a democratic economy stems from the recognition that a society half plutocratic and half democratic cannot long endure, as one half must – will – eventually supersede the other.
 This is occurring today before our eyes, as the plutocratic economy consumes our democratic polity.
 We must reverse this, suffusing democracy into our economy, and building the new political-economic system now necessary for our survival.

-Responding to genuine hunger for a new way forward, and building on innovative thinking and practical experience wi new economic institutions and approaches being developed in communities across the country and around the world, our Next System Project works to assemble the elements, institutions, and strategies of a new political economy for the twenty-first century.
+Responding to genuine hunger for a new way forward, and building on innovative thinking and practical experience with new economic institutions and approaches being developed in communities across the country and around the world, our Next System Project works to assemble the elements, institutions, and strategies of a new political economy for the twenty-first century.

 We first launched the Next System Project in March 2015 with a statement signed by hundreds of leading scholars, activists and practitioners, joined by thousands of others – called It’s Time to Face the Depth of the Systemic Crisis We Confront.
 We wrote an accompanying prospectus, New Political-Economic Possibilities for the Twenty-First Century.
 Back then, our contention that we were facing a crisis of the system, not just local political or economic difficulties, was a bold and provocative one.
 Today, this fact is increasingly understood.